jwcarr/eyekit/GUIDE.md

 # InterestArea[0:32:35, the]
 ```

-You can also collate a bunch of interest areas into a list for convenient access later on.
+You can collate a bunch of interest areas into a list for convenient access later on.
 For example, if you wanted to do some analysis on all the three-letter words, you might extract them and assign them to a variable like so:

 ```python
 three_letter_words = list(txt.words('.{3}'))